 But when I talked to my colorist, he told me that PPD is in every shade of brown hair color, even “organic” ones, “it’s what makes the color stick to the hair shaft”.
-So I thought maybe I could try a “natural” hair color product, and went to buy one at Whole Foods, but much to my surprise, all of the “natural” hair color products you can find at your natural food stores also contain PPD.
+So I thought maybe I could try a “natural” hair color product and went to buy one at Whole Foods, but much to my surprise, all of the “natural” hair color products you can find at your natural food stores also contain PPD.

 Go Gray for Your Health

-So, in solidarity with Laren, and to protect my own body from toxic chemicals and potential cancers, I made the decision to go gray for my health.
+And so, in solidarity with Laren, and to protect my own body from toxic chemicals and potential cancers, I made the decision to go gray for my health.
 However, I didn’t want to have a solid line of gray as my roots started to grow out.
 So my stylist is foiling (lightening) my hair for a few months as gray grows out, to prevent a gray ring around my head.
-By the end of summer my hair will just be gray, with streaks of brown and whatever highlights the sun throws in.
+By the end of summer, my hair will just be gray, with streaks of brown and whatever highlights the sun throws in.
 And I will be OK with it, for the benefit of my health and body.

 And in case you are blonde, or bleach your hair, you’re also at risk.
 Although blonde hair dyes don’t contain PPD, they still contain a whole host of other toxic chemicals.